-During travel, you will encounter a lot of unexpected things, like an issue in the internet connection for example, or the place you are at is not comfortable to you, time zone, being tired and a lot of things that let your subconscious mind say “Don’t practise today.
+During travel, you will encounter a lot of unexpected things, like an issue in the internet connection for example, or the place you are at is not comfortable to you, time zone, being tired and a lot of things that let your subconscious mind say “Don’t practice today.
 Don’t… Don’t…”.

 Sometimes, I depend on resources that don’t work without internet, like web fonts.
 Try to download everything you need offline and prepare carefully for the unexpected things that might happen.

-What’s the resources of my practises?
+What’s the resources of my practices?

 Dribbble, Behance and Pinterest.

 It’s good to share what you learned and get feedback, they will know that you are committed to learning something new every day.
 On day 28 of my practice, I published a screenshot from Commit app on my Facebook page.
 Then, I realized that people are waiting for something from me, they are interested to see what I’m doing.
 That’s encouraged me to do more and more practices.
 To be honest, maybe if I didn’t share this screenshot, then my learning would have stopped.
 Thanks, people.